Stem-Buddies/website/src/content/blog/dorothy-hodgkin.md

 layout: "../../layouts/BlogPost.astro"
 ---

-# Dorothy Hodgkin: The Crystal Mastermind
+# Brilliant Boffins: Dorothy Hodgkin - The Crystal Mastermind

 Description: Discover the fascinating story of Dorothy Hodgkin, a brilliant scientist who used crystals to solve some of medicine's biggest mysteries.
 This article is perfect for young science enthusiasts aged 7-10 who love learning about real-life superheroes.